pvarki/Docusaurus-docs/docs/deployapp/home.md

 # Deploy App

-Deploy App lets you start fresh with a dedicated, decentralized server for your unit, enroll your team and let them use built-in services.
+Deploy App lets you enroll your team and manage their access into your teams' services.
 All in matter of minutes, from total zero to ready to operate.

 ## Sections